demisto/content/Packs/F5Silverline/Integrations/F5Silverline/README.md

 | iRule logs | F5 Silverline iRule Events |

-As F5 Silverline API does not support fetch incidents for now, we retrieve alerts via log collector.
+As F5 Silverline API does not support fetch incidents for now, we retrieve alerts via a log collector.
-In order to fetch alerts you should follow the instructions below:
+In order to fetch alerts, follow the instructions below:
-1. In your Cortex XSOAR install F5 Silverline integration.
+1. In Cortex XSOAR, install the F5 Silverline integration.
-2. In F5 Silverline portal, go to **Config** > **Log Export** .
+2. In the F5 Silverline portal, go to **Config** > **Log Export** .
-3. F5 Silverline "Log Export" should be configured with a "Host" destination that supports TLS+TCP communication.
+3. Configure the F5 Silverline "Log Export".
+Follow the instructions here: https://support.f5silverline.com/hc/en-us/articles/214152048.
+The "Host" destination must support TLS+TCP communication.
-4. Follow the instructions here: https://support.f5silverline.com/hc/en-us/articles/214152048
-5. In your Cortex XSOAR go to Syslog integration (installed by  default).
+4. In Cortex XSOAR, go to **Settings** > **Integrations**.
+5. Search for Syslog.
+(This integration is installed by  default).
 6. Configure the Syslog instance with your log receiver details:
-   * Click on "Fetches incidents".
+   * Click "Fetches incidents".
    * Set the Classifier to "F5 Silverline Classifier".
    * Set the Mapper to "F5 Silverline Mapper".
-   * IP address - specify the IP of your log receiver host.
+   * IP address - specify the IP address of your log receiver host.
    * Port - specify the port of your log receiver host.
    * Protocol - choose TCP or UDP.
    * Format - specify to 'Auto'.

-7. Once the log receiver is configured it should forward the logs in TCP or UDP toward Cortex XSOAR - Syslog integration.
-If everything goes as expected you should be able to ses that incidents were successfully pulled.
+Once the log receiver is configured it will forward the logs in TCP or UDP to Cortex XSOAR - Syslog integration and you will see that incidents were successfully pulled.

-* After incidents are being created you can go to incidents page and sort them by their type.
+* After incidents are created, you can go to the incidents page and sort them by their type.
 * You can go to an incident info tab (by clicking on an incident) and see all of the incident fields (under the Case Details header).